Priyanshu9801/HTML-CSS-Projects/README.md

-# HTML-CSS-Projects

-Created mini-projects to learn the basics of HTML and CSS.
+}

+# HTML & CSS Projects

+A collection of mini projects built to strengthen my fundamentals in **HTML** and **CSS** through hands-on practice.

+### 📌 Projects Included

+* **Interactive Shapes Game**
-<br> Created a game of shapes with a square, diamond and a circle and each shape shows a unique color when the mouse is placed on it.
+  A visual game featuring a square, diamond, and circle, where each shape displays a unique color when hovered over.

-<br> Created a game of cards where 4 cards are placed on top of each other and the one on which the mouse is hovering becomes visible.
-<br> Created a single page website UI of Unacademy website.
+* **Hover-Based Card Reveal Game**
+  A stack of four overlapping cards in which the card under the cursor becomes visible on hover.

+* **Unacademy Website UI (Single Page)**
+  A single-page UI clone inspired by the Unacademy website, focusing on layout, styling, and responsiveness.

+---

+These projects helped me gain practical experience with **layouts, hover effects, positioning, and basic UI design** using only HTML and CSS.